-Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s) and published for informational purposes only.
-We recommend that patients follow their doctor's guidance in regard to hair loss treatment.
+Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
+We recommend that patients follow their doctor's guidance in regard to hair loss.

-A medical review published in the Skin Therapy Letter journal in 2014 evaluated whether minoxidil at the exact same concentrations as that in Women’s Rogaine was effective for treating female pattern hair loss.
+A medical review published in the Skin Therapy Letter journal evaluated whether minoxidil at the exact same concentrations as that in Women’s Rogaine was effective for treating female pattern hair loss.

 Both concentrations of minoxidil were found to be similarly effective at improving symptoms of hair loss.
-Target area hair count increased by around 20 new hairs per square centimeter, which is an impressive result.
+Target area hair count increased by around 20 new hairs per square centimeter.

 A clinical trial comparing 5% and 2% minoxidil for androgenic alopecia in women found both treatments effective, but 5% applied once-daily was superior to 2% applied twice-daily both in regard to side effects and efficacy.

 Women using 5% minoxidil experienced increases in target hair count and target hair width, and subjective improvements in perceived hair quality.

 A 2020 clinical trial found that topical minoxidil was just as effective as oral minoxidil for treating female pattern hair loss.
 This is an important result because oral drugs typically have more side effects than topical drugs, since more of the active ingredient can be absorbed into the bloodstream.